dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.md

-# AzureFunctionsNodeScores-Cosmos
+# AzureFunctionsNodeLeaderboards-Cosmos

-Set up an Express Node.js app on an Azure Function that talks to a CosmosDB database via MongoDB API.
-The app is a RESTful API service that stores game scores and some user details.
+This project allows you to set up an Express Node.js app on an Azure Function that talks to a CosmosDB database via MongoDB API.
+The app is a RESTful API service that stores game leaderboards (scores) and exposes them via well-known HTTP methods.
 Azure Application Insights service is used to provide information and metrics regarding application performance.

 ## Deployment

-Click the button below to deploy it in your Azure subscription.
+Click the button below to deploy the project in your Azure subscription.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdgkanatsios%2FAzureFunctionsNodeLeaderboard%2Fmaster%2Fazuredeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>